vghn/docker_images/README.md

 ## Contribute

+Bug reports and pull requests are welcome.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 1. Open an issue to discuss proposed changes
 2. Fork the repository
 3. Create your feature branch: `git checkout -b my-new-feature`